moderneinc/springboot-migration-workshop/moderne-cli-adventure/README.md

 sdk install java 8.0.372-tem
 sdk use java 8.0.372-tem
 ```
+  * If you want to use `sdk` and the `java 8.0.372-temp distribution
+    is not available for you, select any that represents a Java 8 version.

   * If you aren't on a Unix-based system or you don't want to install SDKMan,
     you'll need to install Java 8 and run something like: